yiisoft/yii2/docs/guide/tutorial-docker.md

 Yii and Docker
 ==============

 For development and deployments Yii applications can be run as Docker containers.
-A container is like a lightweight isolated virtual machine that maps its services to host's ports, ie. a webserver in a container on port 80 is available on port 8888 on your (local)host.
+A container is like a lightweight isolated virtual machine that maps its services to host's ports, i.e. a webserver in a container on port 80 is available on port 8888 on your (local)host.

 Containers can solve many issues such as having identical software versions at developer's computer and the server, fast deployments or simulating mutli-server architecture while developing.